M-Valdy/CSS_Recipe-Page/README.md

 ### 16. 📰 Newspaper Article

 A newspaper that I made with basic HTML and CSS.
 I practiced using properties such as font-family, font-weight, font-size and more.
-Similar to the Confidential Letter I had a little bit of fun with the article by making it fantasy (also the picture is AI, I used that because I don't know how to draw)
+Similar to the Confidential Letter I had a little bit of fun with the article by making it fantasy.

 - **Live site**: [View Newspaper Article](https://m-valdy.github.io/CSS_Recipe-Page/newspaper_article/index.html)
 - **Folder**: `newspaper_article`